javagrails/c-sharp-in-linux-macos/README.md

-# c-sharp-in-linux
+# c-sharp-in-linux-macos
-how to handle C# in linux OS - how to code C# in linux OS - how to run C# in linux OS
+how to handle C# in linux OS / macOS - how to code C# in linux OS / macOS - how to run C# in linux OS / macOS